AnjaniKr/gitfundamentals/readme.txt

 Hello Git
 Updated with new data

-sharing is fun and easy
+cool sharing is fun and easy